backdrop-contrib/slick/slick_example/README.txt

 - Several view blocks available at "admin/structure/views"
 - Several slick image styles at "admin/config/media/image-styles"

-You may want to edit the Views before usage, and adjust possible broken settings: admin/structure/views/view/slick_x/edit
+You may want to edit the Views before usage, adjust possible broken settings: admin/structure/views/view/slick_x/edit

 The first block depends on node ID 3 which is expected to have "field_images":